 Around 8 years ago she was diagnosed with Vestibulopathy with Visual Preference.
 Damage to her inner ear which has affected her balance significantly.
 She was able to continue work after an absence of around 8 months with the help of the Leicester Balance Clinic and regular vestibular physiotherapy .
 The condition worsened again in early 2015 which led to her being off work for over two and half years.
 She works as a freelancer and writes about how the condition has affected her life and hopes to help others through her blog https://rupalrajani.blogspot.com/

 Other recommended viewing from Rupal – https://www.facebook.com/livingwithabalancecondition/?ref=bookmarks and https://www.youtube.com/channel/UCa19opf6Rt8aBGc8vKbrLBQ?view_as=subscriber

 Kelly is both a member, and a busy Key helper in our support group.
-An Ace at Social Media posting, and pretty good with Live streaming video to our FaceBook page at our meetings.
+Now Officially “Head of Social Media” for our support group, and pretty good with Live streaming video to our FaceBook page at our meetings.

 Kelly first developed Vestibular Neuronitis in 2014 during a day trip to London, and it has been a prominent part of her life since.
 In addition to her balance condition, a key challange she has faced has been with getting other people to understand the nature of her condition and the impact it can have on even completing simple everyday tasks.